wely/DevCamp/HOL/dotnet/11-IoT/README.md

     ![image](./media/arduino-connect%20to%20wifi-upload%20completed.png)

 1. Now we will add an HTTP request to our Arduino code.
 The new code will also add the method `getIncidentCount()` which will fetch the current incident count from the `IoT` view created in `Exercise 2`.
-Add the code below to the sketch
+Use the code below to replace or adapt the existing code.

     ```cpp
     #include <ESP8266WiFi.h>